Skip to main content

 AttributeDescription(Data) Type / Code List / Enumeration

-External IDThe identifier which uniquely identifies (in the internal system landscape of the sharing member) the business partner.String
+External IDThe identifier which uniquely identifies (in the internal system landscape of the Sharing Member) the business partner.String

 Name PartsThe list of name parts of the business partner to accommodate the different number of name fields in different systems.List of String